BRITISH BEEKEEPERS ASSOCIATION MEMBER DISCOUNT

 SPECIAL SHOW OFFERS

 We will not only give you a 10% discount across our entire range of jars* but you will also have access to our very special prices exclusively for customers collecting at the National Honey Show, Beetradex or BBKA Spring Convention.
 Our most popular jars will be offered at Special Show Prices.
 Of course, any of the other items on our website may be purchased for collection at the show.
 Special Show prices will only be displayed for 4-6 weeks before the show date so don't worry if you can't see them at other times of the year.
-The Honey Show category can be found in the left hand column or click here
+The Honey Show category can be found here.

 If you've signed up to our newsletter we will email you to remind you about our special offers.
 We always sell out so be sure to reserve your stock in advance.